CP-STA/St-Andrews-Competitive-Programming/README.md

 We are a small group of St Andrews students whose main intention is to strengthen people's algorithmic and problem-solving skills.
 Our workshops and contests serve as preparation for competitive programming competitions and will help one ace technical coding interviews.

-We are open to all irrespecitve of major or coding experience - the point is to learn and improve.
+We are open to all irrespective of major or coding experience - the point is to learn and improve.

 ## The Contest